I stumbled across a recipe on Food & Wine Magazine for a traditional German Christmas cookie called the “Haselnussmakronen.”

 The trick in transforming these Haselnussmakronen into my new Hellenized creation that I named “Foundoukota” was the Greek marmalade that I used, instead of the raspberry that was used in the German recipe.

-Three flavors of Greek marmalade are available at The Pappas Post Market, including mandarin from Chios, Strawberry from the Peloponnese and Fig from Kalamata, giving me a great opportunity to create a nice variety.
+Three flavors of Greek marmalade are available at the Olive Grove Market, including mandarin from Chios, Strawberry from the Peloponnese and Fig from Kalamata, giving me a great opportunity to create a nice variety.

 1 1/2 cups whole hazelnuts